Trade Bank of Iraq: Products and services

 Financial products include saving accounts, current accounts, Priority Banking (Jumar), term deposits, certificate of deposits (tistahel), payroll accounts, Automated Clearing House (ACH), real-time gross settlement (RTGS), debit cards, credit cards, Automated Teller Machine (ATM), Point of Sale (POS), E-commerce, Cash Management, Foreign Exchange, trade services, Trade Finance, Personal loans, Car Loans, Term Finance, Working Capital Finance and Project Finance.
 TBI also finances salaried employees, getting their salaries through their accounts in TBI for purchasing vehicle, house and to meet their personal requirements.

 Offices

 Domestic offices

-TBI has 25 domestic offices spread over Baghdad, Basra, Erbil, Sulaimaniyah, Najaf, Karbala, Hilla, Kut, Nasiriyah, Amarah, Ramadi and Tikrit governorates.
-The bank is expanding its network of branches to cover all governorates of Iraq.
+TBI has 25 domestic offices in most major cities within the country, starting with the capital, Baghdad, and the Kurdistan Region's capital city of Erbil and its second largest city of Sulaimaniyah, and other cities in central and southern Iraq which includes Basra, Najaf, Karbala, Hilla, Kut, Nasiriyah, Amarah, Ramadi and Tikrit.

+The bank is working on expanding its network of branches to cover all the governorates of Iraq In the future.

 Foreign offices

 TBI opened a Representative Office at Abu Dhabi Global Market in UAE on 26 November 2017.
-It is the bank’s first office outside of Iraq.
+It is the bank's first office outside of Iraq.

 TBI also opened a branch in Riyadh, Saudi Arabia in April 2019.